jvino/cluster-hpc-gpu-guides/docs/job_submission/chronos.md

 ![graphical_job_submission](images/graphical_job_submission.png)

+!!! note
+    - It’s important to insert an unique **name** for each submitted job, this will be important during the debugging phase.
+The name should **ALWAYS** start with your **username**.
+Insert dash ( - ) between words.
+Es “myuser-test-job-1-date-2020-09-34”.
+    - The **command** field is specific for each application, what written in the example will not work in your use case.
+Absolute path is preferred.
+    - **your-username** is the user created during the registration.
+    - **your-container-image** is the container image name to use for your application.
+    - The **schedule** field is used to type how many times you want to execute the job and the period among execution, please refer to this [guide](https://mesos.github.io/chronos/docs/api.html) (Adding a Scheduled Job - section) if you need it otherwise leave it as you see in the example.

 After adding the job, if the requested resources are available, the job is started.
 Otherwise the job is put in the queued state.

 The following image shows the status of a job.